 Developments is a specialized issue of LLR focused on developing areas of California law that seeks to place Loyola and its excellent student writers at the forefront of the California legal community.
-The five student authors for Developments are hand-selected each year based solely on the quality of their Write-On Competition submissions.
-Once selected, Developments authors work closely with an editor and faculty sponsor to produce an in-depth Note on a timely and emerging issue in California law of their choice.
+Only five student authors for Developments are hand-selected each year based solely on the quality of their Write-On Competition submissions.
+Selected authors work closely with an editor and faculty sponsor throughout their 2L year to produce an in-depth Note on a timely and emerging issue in California law of their choice.